THE · THUMB · LOOP MMXXVI

 The Edson Run

 The Edson is the prize, but it's a ~3-hour round-trip westward swing to Bay City plus a 1.5–2 hr self-guided destroyer tour that eats the morning.
-To fit it, this option gives up:
+To fit it, this option would have given up:

 • The Saturday lighthouse run — Pointe aux Barques & Grindstone move to quick Sunday-morning photo stops before church.

-• Lunch runs late (~2:30) and Colwood Bar drops to an optional quick splash.
+• Lunch runs late (~2:30) and is reduced to a single Caseville stop.

 Rochester, MI — depart